 Reporting against all performance metrics will be 'outcomes' focused, and reflect on the impact of our activities.
 It will support analysis of performance over time, and where appropriate, will provide comparative assessment against previous years.
-The Department and the ABF will measure the impact of COVID-19 and other national security and emergency management issues, on our performance and our subsequent contributions to government responses.
-We will continue to assess our performance framework to ensure enduring changes to our environment, risks, and priorities are reflected in our performance reporting.
+The Department and the ABF will continue to measure the impact of COVID-19 and other national security and emergency management issues, on our performance and our subsequent contributions to government responses.
+We will assess our performance framework to ensure enduring changes to our environment, risks, and priorities are reflected in our performance reporting into the future.